-Ashbourne Animal Welfare was established in 1988 and is dedicated to the rescue and re-homing of stray and unwanted cats and dogs.
+Was established in 1988 and is dedicated to the rescue and re-homing of stray and unwanted cats and dogs.
 They provide neutering and veterinary care before re-homing.
 Volunteer assistance required.

 Has been rescuing lost and unwanted dogs since 1860 and cats since 1883.
 The organisation works to rescue, rehabilitate, re-unite and re-home dogs and cats.
 Volunteers required for animal volunteer work UK.

-The Blue Cross aims to: ensure the welfare of animals by providing practical care, highlight the benefits of companionship between animals and people and promote a sense of respect and responsibility towards animals in the community.
+Aims to ensure the welfare of animals by providing practical care, highlight the benefits of companionship between animals and people and promote a sense of respect and responsibility towards animals in the community.
 The organisation provides support to the nation's pets and their owners by: treating pets whose owners cannot afford private veterinary treatment, finding permanent homes for unwanted or abandoned animals and educating the public in responsible animal ownership.
 Volunteers required.

 Was founded in 1887, the Home has grown in size and many improvements have been made to house a variety of animals.
 What started as a shelter just for dogs, now accommodates cats, rabbits, ferrets, birds and other small animals.
 Volunteers required to help with dogs walking.